nirryde/nirryde.github.io/_posts/2020-10-04-A Test for Independence you Probably Never Heard of.md

 A couple of years ago I took a course on analysis of contingency tables.
 To be honest, I did not want to take this course yet I had no choice as I wanted to take some course and not many courses were offered on that semester.
 In case you do not know, contingency tables are two-way tables used for describing the joint distribution of two discrete variables.
 Suppose we collected data on two discrete variables $$X,Y$$ each having $$I,J$$ levels, respectively, then there are $$I\cdot J$$ possible outcomes.
 A contingency table for $$X,Y$$ has $$I$$ rows and $$J$$ columns and it describes the observed counts of all $$I\cdot J$$ possible outcomes.
 The $$(i,j)$$ entry of the contingency table is denoted by $$n_{ij}$$.
 Let $$n_{++}$$ be the total sample size, then: $$n_{++}=\sum_{i=1}^{I}\sum_{j=1}^{J} n_{ij}$$.
 Another way of presenting contingency tables is by frequencies.
 In this case, the $$(i,j)$$ entry of the table is the sample frequency $$n_{ij}/n_{++}$$.
 If one chooses to report the table in the frequency form, one should also report the sample size.
-Contingency tables are not a sexy topic in statistics since much of the theory in the matter was developed a long time ago, when computers where not available.
+Contingency tables are not a sexy topic in statistics since much of the theory in the matter was developed a long time ago, when computers where essentially non existing.
 As a result, many methods for analyzing contingency tables were developed so that they could be used with a pen, a paper, and a suitable distribution table (such as the table of the standard normal distribution many students these are familiar with[^1]).
 As I expected, the course was not very interesting although there were a couple of interesting gems one of them is the subject of this post.

 Testing for Independence with Pen & Paper
 -----------------------------------------